Art/Art History

 ARH 103Art of Africa/African Diaspora3

-ARH 104Intro to Global Architecture3
+ARH 104History of Global Architecture3

 ARH 105East Asian Art & Architecture3